Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 2. Inner West Commercial Development

-A mixed-use development in Leichhardt retained street trees and internal specimens:
+A mixed-use development may need to retain street trees and internal specimens while still meeting planning objectives:

 - Challenge: Maximising floor area while meeting council tree retention requirements